sabin5105/sabin5105/README.md

 ### Hi there 👋

-Passionate about Data-science, backend developer from KOREA🇰🇷 but born in states🇺🇸
+Passionate about Data-science, backend developer from KOREA🇰🇷 but born in baltimore🇺🇸

 - 🔭 I founded Music curation company 'Music on place'
 - 🌱 I’m currently learning Datascience